angang-li/mars_web_scraping/README.md

 # Mission to Mars

 A web application that scrapes various websites for real-time data related to the Mission to Mars, stores scraped data in MongoDB, and displays the latest information in a single HTML page.
+Check out the web application [here](https://mars-web-scraper.herokuapp.com/)!

 ## Step 1 - Scraping